Why should I go to an accredited school?

 How much does medical assistant training cost?

-- Certificate & Diploma Cost: The average cost of certificate training and diploma program tuition is between about $15,000 and $24,000 at our partner schools.
+- Certificate & Diploma Cost: The average cost of certificate training is between about $15,000 and $24,000 at our partner schools.

 - Associate Degree Cost: The average cost of medical assisting associate degree programs is between about $34,000 and $53,000 for the 2-year program at our partner schools.